nixys/nxs-universal-chart/charts/universal-chart/README.md

 | `hooksGeneral.affinity`                | Affinity for Hook Job; replicas pods assignment (ignored if defined on Hook level)      | `{}`  |
 | `hooksGeneral.dnsPolicy`               | DnsPolicy for Hook Job pods (ignored if defined on Hook level)                          | `""`  |

-`hooks` is a map of the Helm Hooks Jobs parameters, where key is a name of job.
+`hooks` is a map of the Helm Hooks Jobs parameters, where key is a name of hook.

 | Name                      | Description                                                                              | Value                       |
 |---------------------------|------------------------------------------------------------------------------------------|-----------------------------|